hpzhang94/zhp_archive.github.io/index.md

 ## News
 - 05.2023: one research paper is accepted to ACL 2023 CODI.
-- 05.2023: one research paper <a href = "https://arxiv.org/abs/2305.14835" target="_blank"><u>SummIt: Iterative Text Summarization via ChatGPT</u></a> is available on arXiv.
+- 05.2023: one research paper <a href = "https://arxiv.org/abs/2305.14835" target="_blank">[SummIt: Iterative Text Summarization via ChatGPT]</a> is available on arXiv.
 - 05.2023: one research paper is accepted to Findings of ACL 2023.
 - 04.2023: start my research internship at Megagon Lab.
-- 04.2023: one research paper <a href = "https://arxiv.org/abs/2304.04193" target="_blank"><u>Extractive Summarization via ChatGPT for Faithful Summary Generation</u></a> is available on arXiv.
+- 04.2023: one research paper <a href = "https://arxiv.org/abs/2304.04193" target="_blank">[Extractive Summarization via ChatGPT for Faithful Summary Generation]</a> is available on arXiv.
 - 03.2023: receive UC Davis GGCS Research Fellowship.
 - 03.2023: serve as reviewer for ACL 23, IEEE TASLP, IEEE Transactions on Big Data.
 - 02.2023: passed my QE exam.